ks-ahmed/devops101/linux/readme.md

 ## Why is Linux Essential?

 - **A Pillar of DevOps:** Linux is at the core of cloud infrastructure, powering the systems behind tools like Docker, Kubernetes, and Jenkins, making it a key player in any DevOps pipeline.
-- **Rock-Solid Security & Stability:** Linux is renowned for its exceptional security features and stability, making it the preferred choice for hosting critical servers across the globe.
+- **Solid Security & Stability:** Linux is renowned for its exceptional security features and stability, making it the preferred choice for hosting servers across the globe.
 - **Open-Source & Flexible:** As an open-source platform, Linux gives you the freedom to fully customize and optimize the system to suit both personal and business needs.
 - **Efficient Automation & Scripting:** With its powerful scripting capabilities, Linux enables the automation of repetitive tasks, a must-have skill.
-- **Superior Networking & Server Performance:** Linux is built to handle networks and servers with unmatched efficiency, whether for small-scale applications or large enterprise infrastructures.
+- **Networking & Server Performance:** Linux is built to handle networks and servers with unmatched efficiency, whether for small-scale applications or large enterprise infrastructures.

 ---